instana/self-hosted-k8s/README.md

 - `tls.crt` and `tls.key` for the base domain
 - Pregenerated `dhparams.pem` for nginx
 - If saml should be configured the `saml.pem` file and the pass for the private key record
+- `token.secret` 12 characters long secret token to secure invitation links and some other internal data
 - First admin pass
 - Instana AgentKey/DownloadKey for the registry access